11 note-taking tips to make your notes test-ready

 Have you ever looked back at your notes and thought, ' What is this?'.
 You've got scribbled lines, disconnected bits of info, and complete sentences copied word-for-word from the textbook, but nothing that actually helps you understand the topic, let alone feel ready for the test.

 Good notes aren’t just tidy pages that are pretty to look at.
 They should be notes that help you learn information easily and naturally.
 It just takes a few simple steps.
-Let's unpack those steps.
+Let's look at those steps.

 Why good notes matter